-A. Written Examination (DQE):

-The objectives of the written examination are to evaluate the student's i) breadth and depth of knowledge in the chosen area of specialization, and ii) ability to apply basic engineering principles and analytical tools to address integrative questions in topics related to the chosen area of specialization.
-Five DQE questions will be solicited from Dissertation Committee voting members by the student's Dissertation Director and submitted to the Chair of the Graduate Committee of the MU-MCW Department of BME.
-Questions typically include technical, mathematical, physiological, anatomical, clinical and other appropriate topics.
+Doctoral Qualifying Examination (DQE) is intended to be both diagnostic and prognostic.
+The objectives are to evaluate the student's a) breadth and depth of knowledge in the chosen area of specialization, and b) ability to apply basic engineering principles and analytical tools to address integrative questions in BME topics related to the chosen area of specialization.
+Students on probation are not eligible to take the DQE.